Jyotikumarii/API_Producer_Docker/README.md

 I am assuming you will figure out how to add queue to a listener using GOOGLE SEARCH.
 Just print the message to the log.
 Together with the current queue name

+"manual.txt" file contains instruction to run service in docker.